Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSettings-c.rst

 (Here, we also specify the organization's Internet domain.
 When the Internet domain is set, it is used on macOS and iOS instead of the organization name, since macOS and iOS applications conventionally use Internet domains to identify themselves.
 If no domain is set, a fake domain is derived from the organization name.
 See the :ref:`qsettings-platform-specific-notes` below for details.)

 :sip:ref:`~PyQt6.QtCore.QSettings` stores settings.
-Each setting consists of a QString that specifies the setting's name (the *key*) and a `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_ that stores the data associated with the key.
+Each setting consists of a QString that specifies the setting's name (the *key*) and a :sip:ref:`~PyQt6.QtCore.QVariant` that stores the data associated with the key.
 To write a setting, use :sip:ref:`~PyQt6.QtCore.QSettings.setValue`.
 For example:

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-settings-settings.py
     :lines: 80-80